tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/功能实践/跑通直播模式/跑通直播模式(Electron)_intl_en.md

 </dx-codeblock>

 >!
->- In TRTC, users with the same `userId` cannot be in the same room at the same time as it will cause a conflict.
+>-In TRTC, users with the same `userId` cannot be in the same room at the same time as it will cause a conflict.
 >- The value of `appScene` must be the same on each client.
 Inconsistent `appScene` may cause unexpected problems.

 [](id:step5)